Recovery: What Is It?

 In addition to all of the aforementioned benefits, muscle glycogen resynthesis has been shown to be improved following creatine supplementation.
 Creatine may also decrease blood sugar by increasing the function of glucose transporter type 4 (GLUT-4).
 For this reason, it is possible to see a dip in blood glucose levels if you are supplementing with creatine.

 Caffeine may improve recovery via enhanced glycogen resynthesis.
-Research has shown that ingesting 8 mg/kg of caffeine with 4 grams/kg carbohydrates results in 66% greater glycogen accumulation after 4 hour of recovery, as opposed to 4 grams/kg carbohydrates without caffeine.
+Research has shown that ingesting 8 mg/kg of caffeine with 4 grams/kg carbohydrates results in 66% greater glycogen accumulation after four hours of recovery, as opposed to 4 grams/kg carbohydrates without caffeine.

 In addition to improving glycogen resynthesis, caffeine can also be beneficial for metabolic health.
-A cross sectional study showed that caffeine is associated with lower fasting blood sugar and HbA1c values as well as higher levels of the hormone adiponectin.
-Adiponectin is an anti-diabetic hormone that modulates metabolic processes including glucose regulation, the body’s response to insulin, and fatty acid oxidation.
+A cross-sectional study showed that caffeine is associated with lower fasting blood sugar and HbA1c values and higher levels of the hormone adiponectin.
+Adiponectin is an anti-diabetic hormone that modulates metabolic processes, including glucose regulation, the body’s response to insulin, and fatty acid oxidation.

-Effective recovery is critical for athletes facing back to back events, as well as recreational athletes trying to bounce back from a tough workout and minimize soreness and fatigue.
-Nutrition is a lynchpin of an effective recovery strategy as it can offer building blocks for tissue repair, replete energy and fluid losses, and serve as signaling molecules for genetic pathways associated with recovery.
-Carbohydrate-rich recovery nutrition may impact blood glucose levels in its effort to replete glycogen stores, but it is important not to overshoot and generate excessive glucose spikes, as high glucose levels can generate excess oxidative stress which can promote fatigue.
+Effective recovery is critical for athletes facing back-to-back events, as well as recreational athletes trying to bounce back from a tough workout and minimize soreness and fatigue.
+Nutrition is a lynchpin of an effective recovery strategy as it can offer building blocks for tissue repair, replenish energy and fluid losses, and serve as signaling molecules for genetic pathways associated with recovery.
+Carbohydrate-rich recovery nutrition may impact blood glucose levels in its effort to replenish glycogen stores, but it is important not to overshoot and generate excessive glucose spikes, as high glucose levels can generate excess oxidative stress, which can promote fatigue.

-Continuous glucose monitoring can offer an objective peek into how recovery strategies are affecting the body in a number of ways:
+Continuous glucose monitoring can offer an objective peek into how recovery strategies are affecting the body in many ways:

-- CGM can tell us how protein intake alone, versus protein intake with carbohydrates, is differentially affecting our glucose levels.
-We need protein to build and repair muscle tissue, and can simultaneously use protein to buffer excessive glucose spikes from carbohydrate intake, via the impact of protein on secretion of insulin.
+- CGM can tell us how protein intake alone, versus protein intake with carbohydrates, differentially affects our glucose levels.
+We need protein to build and repair muscle tissue and simultaneously use protein to buffer excessive glucose spikes from carbohydrate intake via the impact of protein on insulin secretion.

-- CGM can give us a long term picture into our free radical and antioxidant balance.
+- CGM can give us a long-term picture of our free radical and antioxidant balance.
 We know that high blood sugar spikes generate oxidative stress that can be counterproductive to recovery (and we want to avoid these), and we also know that our body’s antioxidant capacity is associated with better metabolic health.
-With this, we we can use our CGM data to reinforce the long term need to consume a large quantity of antioxidant rich foods, reduce oxidative stress via antioxidants, and enhance glycogen resynthesis via supplements.
+With this, we can use our CGM data to reinforce the long-term need to consume a large quantity of antioxidant-rich foods, reduce oxidative stress via antioxidants, and enhance glycogen resynthesis via supplements.